-RAN2 has discussed the Msg1 resource selection during the A-IoT random access procedure, and RAN2 has agreed thatThe start of the first set of MSG1 resources is indicated by the Paging message directly instead of the Access trigger message.The Access trigger message is not sent in CFRA procedure..
+RAN2 has discussed the R2D transmission which determines the Msg1 resource(s) during the A-IoT random access procedure, and RAN2 has made the following agreements:

+The start of the first set of MSG1 resources is indicated by the Paging message directly instead of the new R2D trigger message;

+The R2D trigger message is not sent in CFRA procedure.

+Note: For “R2D trigger message”, RAN2 has agreed to use a different message name “Access Trigger Message” in MAC specification.

 2 Actions

-To RAN WG1:, RAN WG4:
+To RAN WG1:

-ACTION: RAN2 respectfully asks RAN1 and RAN4 to take into account the above agreements and provide feedback if any.
+ACTION: RAN2 respectfully asks RAN1 to take into account the above agreements and provide feedback, if any.

 3 Dates of next TSG RAN WG2 meetings